 Musicology – Bachelor and Master

 Since the 2004/2005 winter semester, the Folkwang University of the Arts has included in its course offerings the “Musicology in Combination with an Artistic Discipline” study course – the only one of its kind in Germany.
-The artistic discipline to be selected includes Choir and Ensemble Conducting, Instrumental Training, Vocal Training, Music Theory and Gregorian Chant.
+The artistic discipline to be selected includes Choir and Ensemble Conducting, Instrumental Training, Vocal Training and Music Theory.
 The artistic discipline course includes individual tuition in the main subject (e.g.: Piano, Vocal Studies).

 In addition to this study model, the Musicology Bachelor can also be combined with a second academic subject from the humanities at the University of Duisburg-Essen or from the social sciences or East Asian studies at the Ruhr University Bochum.